Chao-Hung/PTT_Cyber_Manhunter/README.md

   If you did not set CUSTOM_CONFIG, the report would be .csv files.

   Instead, the report would be a .txt file.

+  You could find the output example first!

+  Thank you!